-What if I need to take time to attend a funeral of someone not defined as an immediate family member?
+What if I need to take time to attend an observance or funeral of someone not defined as an immediate family member?

 In this situation, you may request annual time.

 What if I've exhausted my bereavement time but need additional time?